modethirteen/XArray/README.md

 }
 ```

-"dev-master" is the master development branch.
+`dev-master` is the master development branch.
 If you are using XArray in a production environment, it is advised that you use a stable release.

-Assuming you have setup Composer's autoloader, XArray can be found in the modethirteen\XArray\ namespace.
+Assuming you have setup Composer's autoloader, XArray can be found in the `modethirteen\XArray\` namespace.

 ## Usage